 Railroad workers who are injured on the job do not go through the same workers’ compensation process as other injured workers.
 The Federal Employees Liability Act (FELA) governs liability for railroad worker injuries.
-Under FELA, an injured railroad worker has the right sue his or her employer for damages.
+Under FELA, an injured railroad worker has the right to sue his or her employer for damages.
 If you have been injured while working in the railroad industry, it’s important to hire an experienced attorney who is knowledgeable about FELA lawsuits.
 Railroad workers often receive less compensation than they deserve for their injuries because they do not get the proper legal advice.

 FELA Versus State Workers’ Compensation Laws